-Problem Procedure

-Wake-up on LAN does not work Make sure the AC adaptor is connected.
+Problem Procedure Wake-up on LAN does not work Make sure that the AC adaptor is connected.
 The Wake-up on LAN function consumes power even when the system is off.

-Check to make sure fast startup is disabled:

-Click Control Panel -&gt; System and Security -&gt; Power Options under Windows System in the Apps view.
+Check to make sure that fast startup is disabled: Click Control Panel -> System and Security -> Power Options under Windows System group in All apps.
 Click Choose what the power button does or Choose what closing the lid does.
-Click Change settings that are currently

-unavailable.

-4. Clear the Turn on fast startup check box.
+3. Click Change settings that are currently unavailable.
+Clear the Turn on fast startup check box.
 Click the Save changes button.

-If problems persist, consult your LAN administrator
+If problems persist, consult your LAN administrator.